Zog08/Dance-Arts-Centre-MP1/README.md

 ### Structure
 The structure of the page is built in a recognisable and intuitive format.
 Upon arriving to the website the user sees a familiar type of navigation bar with the dance school name logo on the left side and the navigation links to the right.
-The website consists of four separate pages:
+The website consists of four separate pages (plus 404 error page):
 - A homepage, with About Us, a customer quote with embedded video, About Teachers section.
 - A Classes page, with prices and class types explained.
 - A Studio page, with information on location, hire prices and an embedded Google map.
 - A Contact page, with an enrollment form and contact details.
+- A 404 error page

 ### Wireframes